-You will observe in (S) Objects (S) that the circles are indexed sequentially starting at 1.
-There is an tool there that displays the flower of a selected vertex; namely, the circle itself and the chain of neighboring petal circles.
-The script displays other distinctions: Interior circles are those having closed flowers (their petals wrap completely around them), while the boundary circles are those on the edge, with flowers that don't close up.
+The script goes on to highlight several other terms: Interior circles are those having closed flowers (their petals wrap completely around them), while the boundary circles are those on the edge, with flowers that don't close up.
 Likewise, the boundary/interior edges and faces are illustrated.
-A circle packing P is said to be univalent if its circles have mutually disjoint interiors.
+P is said to be univalent if its circles have mutually disjoint interior.